Timeless Blooms of Spring: Discover Lavender as the Ultimate Symbol of Rest and Relaxation

 Florals for Quilt Block Mania

-The Lavender quilt block is a close look at the top of the lavender plant, which has 3 flowers.
+The Lavender quilt block is a zoomed in view of the top of the lavender plant, which has 3 flowers.
 Use this block in a sampler quilt, as a focus block in a medallion quilt, or even as a small pillow.
-We sure do love pillows around here!Â

 Don't forget to check out all the amazing quilt blocks this month.
 You can find links to the other designers who are also exploring the theme of Floral for Quilt Blocks Mania this month.